-In 2008 we launched our privacy by design report (pdf).
+In November 2008 we launched our Privacy by Design report.

-Our privacy by design implementation plan (pdf) identifies themes and action points arising from the report, summarised below.
+Our Privacy by Design implementation plan identifies themes and action points arising from the report, summarised below.

 Organisations are not always considering or addressing privacy concerns throughout their systems’ lifecycle.
 Performing privacy impact assessments, managing privacy risks and promoting greater transparency can address this.

-- ICO technical guidance note on privacy enhancing tecnologies (PETs) (pdf)
+- ICO technical guidance note on Privacy Enhancing Tecnologies (PETs)

-- Privacy impact assessments - international study (Loughborough University) (pdf)
+- Privacy Impact Assessments - international study (Loughborough University)

 Executive managers not recognising their responsibility to protect individuals’ privacy can lead to a lack of suitable privacy investment as can the at times unclear commercial risks and benefits.
 ICO initiatives to combat this include:

 There is been a lack of uniform privacy standards, especially at international level, which is now beginning to change.
 The ICO works with data protection authorities, standards organisations and government and industry bodies internationally, to advise, discuss and develop new practical privacy standards.

 - Read more on data protection at EU level